 Local COVID-19 Testing

-GoGetTested.com/Kansas, to quickly identify free testing locations, including locations in Topeka.
-One location is in the parking lot of the Topeka and Shawnee County Public Library.
-Make an appointment at GoGetTested.com/Kansas or by calling 1.877.837.8461.
+Use GoGetTested.com/Kansas to quickly identify free testing locations, including locations in Topeka/Shawnee County and additional locations in surrounding areas.
+One location is in the west parking lot of the Topeka and Shawnee County Public Library.
+Testing conducted at these locations is a Saliva-PcR test and is available FREE of charge to any individual regardless of symptoms or age.
+Appointments may be made online at www.gogettested.com/kansas or by calling 1.877.837.8461.

 Additional local testing locations and options are updated on the website of the Shawnee County Health Department.
 Shawnee County residents should first call their Primary Care Provider to see if testing is available through that clinic location.
 Always call ahead before entering a primary care clinic.